austinpray/learn2code/README.md

 Hey there!
 Here is my attempt at teaching my friends and coworkers basic coding skills.
 I am going to start with basic "coding" skills and then gradually introduce actual programming.

+The GitHub repo for this website lives [here](https://github.com/austinpray/learn2code).

 ## Prereqs

 - You need [a GitHub account](https://github.com/join)!